 Which mortgage lender in the Ruston, LA area typically has the best rates?
 To help you narrow down where to shop for a mortgage, MortgageWaldo.com provides an objective and data driven ranking of mortgage lenders operating in the Ruston, LA area by interest rate and market share.
-Unlike our competitors, we maintain independence by not accepting any compensation from the mortgage lenders we rank.
-We use data on all fixed rate mortgages that were closed in the past year to generate our rankings.
+We maintain our independence by not accepting any compensation from the mortgage lenders we rank, and use data on all fixed rate mortgages that were closed in the past year to generate our rankings.

 Going by historical data, the best mortgage lender in the Ruston, LA area in terms of interest rate is Origin Bank, with an average “Rate Difference” of -0.06%.
 This means that, comparing similar borrowers, Origin Bank provided a -0.06% lower interest rate for its customers than other lenders in the area.
 Origin Bank has a market share of 52.2%.
 It is the most popular lender in the Ruston, LA area.